sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_the_art_of_execution.md

 ### Why investors sell too soon

 * It feels so good
 	* Selling for a profit is a nice feeling.
-When we win, testoterone and dopamine are produced and these hormones make us feel good.
+When we win, testosterone and dopamine are produced and these hormones make us feel good.
 * I'm bored
 	* Getting tired of waiting for action is part of human nature.
 * Frustration
 	* Nothing is truer than saying , 'feel the pain of the gain' when it comes to staying invested in a winning position
 * Fear
 	* The pain of a short term loss overpowers the pleasure of a long term gain.
 This myopic (short-term) focus and hatred of losing is known as myopic loss aversion
-* Short-termism
+* Short-term-ism
 	* Many people focus on short term.
 The technical term for this is 'Recency bias'
 * Risk Aversion
 	* "The prospect theory" by Kahneman and Tversky found that whether a person is winning or losing affects how they make a decision
 		* When losing, risk is appealing because anything is better than a certain loss
-		* When winning, selling is appealing because certainity of a small victory is better than uncertainity of loss of greater victory
+		* When winning, selling is appealing because certainty of a small victory is better than uncertainty of loss of greater victory

 ### Why you shouldn't sell early